mm-adt/vm/CONTRIBUTING.md

-Welcome to the mm-ADT VM project part of the mm-ADT project.
+Welcome to the mm-ADT VM project.

 All contributors must sign the <a href="https://www.clahub.com/agreements/mm-adt/vm">Contributor License Agreement</a>.